IntroToDeepLearning-2023/2D_UNET/README.md

 ## 4. Training

-Training is performed in the `train.py` script.
-Key configurations such as learning rate, loss weights, and epochs can be adjusted in the `config` dictionary.
+*1. Configure Parameters:* Adjust key configurations in the `config` dictionary in the `train.py` script.
+You can set the learning rate, loss weights, epochs, etc.

-To start training, run:
+*2. Start Training:* Run the following command to start training:

 `python train.py`